-ENGS 86 Independent Project
+ENGS 86: Independent Project

-An individual research or design project carried out under the supervision of a Thayer School faculty member.
+An individual research or design project carried out under the supervision of a member of Thayer School faculty member.
 Students electing this course will be expected to carry out preliminary reading during the preceding term.
 A major written report and oral presentation will be submitted at the completion of the course.
 ENGS 86 may be counted as an elective in the major if ENGS 89 is taken as the culminating experience.
-Only one of either ENGS 86 or 88 may be used in satisfaction of the combined AB major and BE degree requirements.
+Only one of either ENGS 86 or ENGS 88 may be used in satisfaction of the combined A.B. major and B.E. degree requirements.

-Prerequisite: Senior standing in the Engineering Sciences major or Bachelor of Engineering standing and permission of the Department Chair.
+Prerequisites: Senior standing in the Engineering Sciences major or Bachelor of Engineering standing and permission of the department chair is required.
 (One-page proposal submission required and must be submitted for approval prior to the end of the term preceding the term in which the course will be taken.)

-ENGS 87 Undergraduate Investigations
+ENGS 87: Undergraduate Investigations

-An original investigation in a phase of science or engineering under the supervision of a Thayer School faculty member.
+An original investigation in a phase of science or engineering under the supervision of a member of Thayer School faculty member.
 Students electing the course will be expected to carry out preliminary reading during the preceding term and to meet weekly with the staff member supervising the investigation.
 The course is open to qualified undergraduates with the consent of the department chair, and it may be elected more than once.
 A report describing the details of the investigation must be filed with the department chair and approved at the completion of the course.
-(May not be used to satisfy any AB major or BE degree requirements)

-Prerequisite: Permission of the Department Chair.
+Prerequisites: Permission of the department chair.
 (One-page proposal submission required and must be submitted for approval prior to the end of the term preceding the term in which the course will be taken.)

-ENGS 88 Honors Thesis
+ENGS 88: Honors Thesis Offered: 22F 23W 23S 23X

 Honors version of ENGS 86.
 A course normally elected by honors students in one term of the senior year.
-The student will conduct a creative investigation suitable to the major subject under the supervision and guidance of a Thayer School faculty member.
+The student will conduct a creative investigation suitable to the major subject under the supervision and guidance of a member of Thayer School faculty member.
 Students electing this course will be expected to begin the project work at least one term prior to electing ENGS 88 and may choose to conduct the preliminary investigation under ENGS 87.
 A major written report and oral presentation will be submitted at the completion of the course.
-(Only one of either ENGS 86 or 88 may be used in satisfaction of the combined AB major and BE degree requirements.
-May be counted as an elective in the Engineering Sciences major if ENGS 89 is taken as the culminating experience.)
-Prerequisites: Permission of the Chair of the Honors program.
+Only one of either ENGS 86 or ENGS 88 may be used in satisfaction of the combined A.B. major and B.E. degree requirements.

+Prerequisites: Permission of the chair of the Honors program.

-ENGS 89 Engineering Design Methodology and Project Initiation Offered: 21F, 22F, 23F
+ENGS 89: Engineering Design Methodology and Project Initiation

-This course explores elements of the engineering design process as a means of enhancing student ability in problem definition; development and evaluation of creative alternatives, application and methods of technical and economic analysis, identification and application of ethical and legal constraints, and effective presentation of technical information.
-Design projects are developed from specifications submitted by industry and other organizations and are pursued over the course of two quarters as a team project, 89/90.
+This course explores elements of the engineering design process as a means of enhancing student ability in problem definition, development and evaluation of creative alternatives, application and methods of technical and economic analysis, identification and application of ethical and legal constraints, and effective presentation of technical information.
+Design projects are developed from specifications submitted by industry and other organizations and are pursued over the course of two quarters as a team project (ENGS 89/90).
 Written and oral proposals and progress reports are required for the design project during the term.
-A project advisor is required for each design team to serve as consultant to the team's efforts.
-ENGS 89, is the first unit of a two-term course sequence 89/90 that must be taken consecutively.
+A project advisor is required for each design team to serve as a consultant to the team's efforts.
+ENGS 89 is the first unit of a two-term course sequence (ENGS 89/90) that must be taken consecutively.

 Prerequisites: Prior to enrollment in ENGS 89, at least six engineering courses must be completed.
 These include ENGS 21 plus five additional courses numbered 22 to 76 (excluding 75) and 91 and above.
-Instructors: Diamond, Steinhauer

-ENGS 90 Engineering Design Methodology and Project Completion
+ENGS 90: Engineering Design Methodology and Project Completion